Razyapoo/Thesis-Documentation/Wiki/wiki_main.md

 #  	Smart extensions to regular cameras in the industrial environment

 Welcome to the project's documentation.
 This wiki contains information and manuals for the various components of our project.
-Use the links below to navigate to the specific documentation for each application.
+Use the links below to navigate to the specific documentation for each component.

 ## Applications